zeroc-ice/ice-builder-gradle/README.md

 | macOS      | /usr/local                             |

-On Windows, when neither `iceHome` nor `ICE_HOME` are set, the builder queries the Windows registry to find Ice MSI installations and selects the newest version.
+On Windows, when neither `iceHome` nor `ICE_HOME` are set, the builder queries the Windows registry to find Ice installations and selects the newest version.

 You can set `iceHome` in your build script as shown below: